- Medicare won’t pay for medical marijuana.

 More states are legalizing medical marijuana with each passing year.
 That may make you wonder whether Medicare will cover the cost of medical marijuana in your state.

-Federally, marijuana remains a controlled substance.
+Federally, cannabis (another name for marijuana) remains a controlled substance.
 It’s illegal to possess or use the drug under federal law.
 However, individual states have passed laws allowing distribution and sale within their state boundaries.

 Medicare won’t cover medical marijuana because it’s considered a Schedule I controlled substance.
 In fact, doctors can’t even legally prescribe it.

 Medicare doesn’t cover drugs that are illegal according to the federal government.
-This includes marijuana.
+This includes cannabis.

 What about Medicare prescription drug plans?